carbon-language/carbon-lang/docs/project/difficulties_improving_cpp.md

 debt, sustained priority of backwards compatibility, and evolution process, we wanted to explore an alternative approach to achieve these goals -- through a backwards-incompatible successor language, designed with robust support for interoperability with and migration from C++.
-We generally hope other efforts to incrementally improve C++ continue, and would love to share ideas where we can.
+We hope other efforts to incrementally improve C++ continue, and would love to share ideas where we can.